February 13, 2019

 The USITC has issued two new seizure and forfeiture orders related to investigation No. 337-TA-946 and investigation No. 337-TA-565.

-Filed on 6 February 2019, both seizure and forfeiture orders concern “certain ink cartridges and components” imported into the United States by a firm called Swift Ink LC of 44100 Deep Hollow Ct., Northville, Michigan 48168.
+Filed on 6 February 2019, both seizure and forfeiture orders concern “certain ink cartridges and components” imported into the United States by a firm called Swift Ink LC of Northville, Michigan.

 The orders were issued after the U.S. Bureau of Customs and Border Protection informed the Commission that Swift Ink had attempted to import the cartridges – which are covered by a general exclusion order – into the country.